Introduction

 Institutions and teachers critically assess the purpose, effectiveness, and necessity of each AIED tool before adoption. |

-Tools are adopted without questioning theirpurpose, relevance, or necessity. |
+Tools are adopted without questioning their purpose, relevance, or necessity. |

 |